mvdluit/AC-domain-list-script/README.md

 _moderator role or above is required to perform these actions_

-There is currently one lists: `scams` which contains both confirmed phishing domains and suspicious domains.
+There is currently one list: `scams` which contains both confirmed phishing domains and suspicious domains.

 **scam domains**